UET-ThuyNgan/Doan/README.md

 he
-this is Thesis of Thuy Ngan Xinh Dep Tuyet Tran <3
+this is doan of Thuy Ngan Xinh Dep Tuyet Tran <3